cfpb/elasticizer/README.md

 **Description**: A tool that pulls data from an arbitrary source and indexes that data in Elasticsearch.
 Data that is indexed in Elasticsearch is able to be efficiently and flexiblly searched.

-  - **Technology stack**: Indicate the technological nature of the software, including primary programming language(s) and whether the software is intended as standalone or as a module in a framework or other ecosystem.
   - **Status**:  Pre-Alpha.
 Just gettting started.
 [CHANGELOG](CHANGELOG.md).

 ## Dependencies